-If you create a cross-functional team where everyone has different roles & permissions, you would not assign space roles for the team.
-You would handle role assignment via individual roles & permissions.
+If you create a cross-functional team where everyone has different roles and permissions, you would not assign space roles for the team.
+You would handle role assignment via individual Contentful roles and permissions.
 For organisation administrators and owners, the benefit of using the teams feature is being able to see everyone who is working on a project.
 If you’re part of a cross-functional team, you have a view of your project team via the side-bar team button, letting you know who you are working with.

 If you’re working in functional teams (a team of people with the same or similar jobs) you would create a team, add your participants and set a space role.
-To take our copy-editor example again, the team would comprise copy editors, the space would be your marketing space, and roles & permissions would be set to give everyone the same full permission to create and edit.
+To take our copy-editor example again, the team would comprise copy editors, the space would be your marketing space, and roles and permissions would be set to give everyone the same full permission to create and edit.

 We have supported the ability for a user to hold multiple roles within a space.
 This continues to be the case with team-based access rights.
 There are two key things to keep in mind with multiple-role assignment:

 In most cases, a user has the most permissive set of access rights.If someone has the roles author and editor, their permission set comprises all the capabilities of an author and an editor’s capabilities.

 This is not the case if you are using custom roles that explicitly deny certain activities.
 In this instance, the most restrictive set will apply.